joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6409162/2025/06/06/cruz-azul-response-jesse-marsch-canada-vancouver-whitecaps-poison/

 **It’s Getting Harder for Trump to Keep the Gang Together**\
-`There are already indications that his coalition is fraying, and it’s not just Elon Musk.`\
+`There are already indications that his coalition is fraying, and it’s not just about Elon Musk.`\
 https://nytimes.com/2025/06/06/upshot/trump-musk-republicans-defection.html

 **Runaway Zebra Evades Capture in Tennessee**\